Proton Therapy for Liver Cancer

 • Cirrhosis and Alcohol: Many people who develop liver cancer show signs of cirrhosis, a disease that scars the liver.
 Liver cells that are damaged from cirrhosis demonstrate a greater risk of developing liver cancer.
 Heavy alcohol use is a leading cause of cirrhosis.

-• Long-Term Hepatitis Infections: Hepatitis B and C virus infections left untreated over an extended period of time can lead to cirrhosis.
-These strains of hepatitis spread through unprotected sex, used needles, tattooing, and childbirth.
+• Long-Term Hepatitis Infections: Hepatitis B and C viral infections, if left untreated over an extended period of time, can lead to cirrhosis.
+These strains of hepatitis can spread through unprotected sex, sharing needles, or from mother to child during pregnancy.

-• Diabetes: People with type 2 diabetes, especially those who consume high amounts of alcohol or have viral hepatitis, face an increased risk for liver cancer.
+• Diabetes: People with type 2 diabetes, especially those who also consume high amounts of alcohol or have viral hepatitis, face an increased risk for fatty liver disease, cirrhosis, and liver cancer.

-• Exposure: People who are exposed to Thorotrast, vinyl chloride, anabolic steroids, and aflatoxins have an increased risk of liver cancer.
+• Exposure: People who are exposed to certain chemicals or eat food contaminated with aflatoxins have an increased risk of liver cancer.

 • Tobacco Use: Liver cancer risk is higher in current smokers than former smokers, but both have elevated risk.